gtz666/python-price-calculator/README.md

 The codes in python and kivy can be compiled to installation file for Android and IOS.
 Additionally, kivy itself is able to run in Android and IOS.

+Kivy codes can be converted to .apk form in Linux environment.

+Converting and debugging on Android devices will take too much workload.
+The codes runs well on PC and screen & buttons are resizable, so it should be good in any mobile device.